 - Have Clear Termination Policies

 People can be an asset in maintaining effective security, but they can also pose a threat to the same, particularly when you terminate an employee.
-Having a strategy in place for when this happens enables you to respond immediately and guarantee data security and confidentiality.
+Having a strategy in place for when this happens enables you to respond immediately and guarantees data security and confidentiality.
 It is vital to revoke the employee’s access to business systems and emails, as well as to retrieve any hardware or software the employee had at home.
 As a follow-up, verify the retrieval by having an exit briefing where you discuss security and confidentiality concerns.

 - Install Antivirus on All Devices